Riku-0801/gpu-server-viewer/README.md

 ### Key Features
 - **Multi-Server Monitoring**: Monitors hosts defined in `~/.ssh/config` or specified in settings.
+- **Local SSH Config Support**: Works seamlessly even when connected to a remote server (Remote-SSH), using your local SSH configuration.
 - **SSH Connection**: Connect to target servers via VSCode Remote SSH with a single click.
 - **Visibility Configuration**: Easily select or hide monitored servers via GUI.
-- **Auto-Refresh**: Status is automatically updated every 5 seconds.
+- **Auto-Refresh**: Status is automatically updated (configurable).

 ## Requirements

 - `ssh` command must be available on the local machine.